kijai/ComfyUI-LuminaWrapper/README.md

 Lumina-next uses Google's Gemma-2b -LLM: https://huggingface.co/google/gemma-2b
 To download it you need to consent to their terms.
 This means having Hugginface account and requesting access (it's instant once you do it).

-Then either download it yourself to `ComfyUI/models/LLM/gemma-2b` (don't need the gguf -file) or provide your access token to the node (or the hf_token.json file) and it will autodownload it, this would only be required on the first run.
+Either download it yourself to `ComfyUI/models/LLM/gemma-2b` (don't need the gguf -file) or let the node autodownload it.
-**Don't leave your token to the node or it might be saved in the result metadata!**

 ![image](https://github.com/kijai/ComfyUI-LuminaWrapper/assets/40791699/d1efae46-590a-441e-ad42-9590062b3837)